-Ernst & Young LLP, independent auditors, have audited the Consolidated Financial Statements and Schedule of Amdocs as set forth in their report included in our Report of Foreign Private Issuer on Form 6-K dated December 29, 2000, which is incorporated by reference in this prospectus.
+Ernst & Young LLP, independent auditors, have audited the Consolidated Financial Statements and Schedule of Amdocs as set forth in their report included in our Annual Report on Form 20-F/A for the year ended September 30, 2000, which is incorporated by reference in this prospectus.
 The Consolidated Financial Statements and Schedule of Amdocs are incorporated by reference in reliance on Ernst & Young LLP's report, given on their authority as experts in accounting and auditing.